 Temporary Impacts: Temporary impacts to surface waters for this project is 0.014 acre for coffer dams needed to construct the footings for the bridge.
-There will be temporary impacts for the workbridge in the amount of 3500 sq. feet.
 The size and shape of the workbridge is generally left to the contractor.

 Utility Impacts: There will be no impacts to jurisdictional waters due to utilities.
-The only utilities associated with this project will serve the Bascule bridge and the Bridge Tender's house.
+The only utilities associated with this project will serve the Bascule bridge and the bridge tender's house only.

 Neuse Buffer Rules: This project lies within the Neuse River Basin; therefore, the regulations pertaining to the Neuse River Buffer Rules will apply.
-Because the bridge is located within an urban area, most of the buffer zones have pre-existing bulkheads and/or riprap.
+Because the bridge is located within an urban area, most of the buffer zones have pre-existing bulk-heads and/or rip-rap.
 To comply with the Neuse River Riparian Buffer requirements, all improvements associated with B-2532 will remain inside the limits of the existing transportation facility and, therefore, this project is considered exempt from the buffer rules.